Introduction to Account-Based Marketing (ABM) for Mid-Market Companies

 Sales and marketing alignment shifts from aspiration to reality with ABM.
 One practical approach is creating shared account lists and engagement criteria.
 When both teams work toward the same revenue targets at named accounts, finger-pointing disappears.
 Marketing generates account-level intelligence sales actually uses, while sales provides feedback that sharpens targeting.
 This collaborative targeting framework transforms how teams operate.

 Cost efficiency emerges from elimination, not addition.
 Mid-market ABM success stems from cutting wasteful spend on unqualified leads and redirecting those dollars to high-probability accounts.
 Instead of paying for thousands of MQLs that sales ignores, you invest in personalized content for decision-makers who can actually sign contracts.
-The account-based marketing market is projected to reach $3.03 billion by 2030, driven largely by companies discovering they can do more with less.
+The account-based marketing market is projected to reach USD 3.81 billion by 2030, driven largely by companies discovering they can do more with less.

-The companies winning with ABM aren't outspending competitors—they're out-prioritizing them.
+The companies winning with ABM aren't outspending competitors, they're out-prioritizing them.

 Types of Account-Based Marketing